 MatWeb, The Online Materials Information Resource (Information about different materials); PSI, Polymer Search on the Internet (About Polymer material)

-Patent- och Registreiringsverkets At the Swedish Patent and Registration Office web site you will find, among other things, Svensk Patenttidning where all Swedish patent applications and patents are announced.
+Patent- och registreringsverket: At the Swedish Patent and Registration Office web site you will find, among other things, Svensk Patenttidning where all Swedish patent applications and patents are announced.

-Patent Web Resources Patent web resource page.
-Includes a link to the United States Patent and Trademark Office web site, Free Sites for Searching Patents, Free Sites for Printing Patents, Subject Specific Patent Databases…
+Patent Web Resources includes a link to the United States Patent and Trademark Office web site, Free Sites for Searching Patents, Free Sites for Printing Patents, Subject Specific Patent Databases.

-For engineers it is also important to know something about standards and to know how to search for standards.
-Much of what you need to know is available in the document Information about Standards.
+For engineers it is also important to know something about standards and to to understand how to search for standards.
 Here you will find basic information about the use of standards, plus methods for seeking standard documents.

 Standard E-NAV: E-nav is an online library of more than 70,000 searchable standards.

 Product- and company registers can often be useful for technicians as they provide information about companies and their products.

 If you want to find full text journal articles you should search Summon@BTH.
 Here you will find articles in various subjects, but also many articles in subjects that might be of interest to you.